-The evaluation team will just be composed of 1 international evaluator.
+The evaluation team is to be composed of one international evaluator.
 The consultant shall have prior experience in evaluating similar projects.
 Experience with GEF financed projects is an advantage.
-The evaluators selected should not have participated in the project preparation and/or implementation and should not have conflict of interest with project related activities.
+The evaluator selected should not have participated in the project preparation and/or implementation and should not have conflict of interest with project related activities.